 Dean sighed, hung his head low on his chest and inhaled deeply.
 "Sam, I was wrong about before...you don't need to tough it out, you don't have to do this just-

 "What?
 To get your approval?
 To be a man?
 I know!"
 Sam blinked, tears of building emotion and pain in his eyes.
-"Just drive the car...and get to a motel."
+"Just drive the car...find us a motel."
 Sam whispered, shaking his head and sitting back.

 Yeah.
 Dean nodded.
 He deserved that.
 He started the engine and the car rocked to life.